alienfast/elastic-beanstalk/README.md

           InstanceType: t1.small

 ## Still to come
-1. RDS sample config
-2. Caching sample config
+1. Caching sample config
-3. More thorough access to the Elastic Beanstalk api as-needed.
+2. More thorough access to the Elastic Beanstalk api as-needed.

 ## Contributing